Girish Bharadwaj: Personal life

 Bharadwaj was born on 2 May 1950 and hails from Sullia in Karnataka.
 He graduated with a mechanical engineering degree in 1973 from P.E.S.
 College of Engineering in Mandya.
 He and his wife Usha have 3 children.

 Career

 He built his first bridge in 1989 across the Payaswini river at Arambur in Southern Karnataka.
-Since then, he has built around thirty bridges in Kerala, two each in Andhra Pradesh and Odisha, while the rest of his works are in various parts of Karnataka.
+Since then, he has built around thirty bridges in Kerala, two each in Telangana and Odisha, while the rest of his works are in various parts of Karnataka.

+Recognition

+In 2017, Bharadwaj was honoured by the Government of India with Padma Shri, the fourth highest Indian civilian award.